stoikio/jobs/go-senior-backend-engineer/README.md

 ### Liberties

-You can assume the following functions (or very similar variants) exist for both providers (and mock them).
+You can assume the following functions (or very similar variants) exist (and mock them).

 ```go
 func GetMicrosoftUsers(tenantID uuid.UUID) ([]MicrosoftUser, error)